XeDotCom/villager-bot-wiki/2-getting-started.md

 ### Step 2: Basic Configuration (optional)

  You can do some basic configuration to personalize the bot for your server.
- All configuration setup is done through the `/config` command.
+All configuration setup is done through the `!!config` command.

-- Changing the prefix: `/config prefix <new prefix here>`
+- Changing the prefix: `!!config prefix <new prefix here>`

-  Example: `/config prefix !!` (changes the prefix to !!)
+  Example: `!!config prefix /` (changes the prefix to /)

-- Setting the default Minecraft server: `/config mcserver <IP of server>`
+- Setting the default Minecraft server: `!!config mcserver <IP of server>`

-  This is related to the (`/mcserver`)[mcserver.md] command.
+  This is related to the (`!!mcserver`)[mcserver.md] command.
-  Example: `/config mcserver hypixel.net`
+  Example: `!!config mcserver hypixel.net`

-- Changing the language: `/config language <language code>`
+- Changing the language: `!!config language <language code>`

   The bot is currently only available in Spanish (es) and English(US) (en-us).
-  Example: `/config language es` (changes the language to Spanish! ¡hola!)
+  Example: `!!config language es` (changes the language to Spanish! ¡hola!)

   You're all set up!